pillious/Electron-Tasks/README.md

 ```

 ### Setup

 1. Create a new project on the [Google Cloud Platform](https://console.developers.google.com/).
 2. Navigate to the project's Library tab, and enable Tasks API (not Cloud Tasks API).
 3. In the Credentials tab, create an API key AND a web application OAuth client ID.
-4. Inside your client ID, add `http://locahost:8000` to the authorized JavaScript origins and Authorized redirect URIs.
+4. Inside your client ID settings, add `http://locahost:8000` to the authorized JavaScript origins and Authorized redirect URIs.
-4. Finally, Navigate to the OAuth consent screen.
+5. Finally, Navigate to the OAuth consent screen.
 Besides filling out the required information, add the scope Tasks API (../auth/tasks).

 ### Installation

 1. Clone the repo
     ```sh
     git clone https://github.com/pillious/Electron-Tasks.git